HannahCarney/React-Cordova-Boilerplate/README.md

 * use the development flag for live reload

-Apache Docs for my info:
+Apache Docs for more info:

 https://cordova.apache.org/docs/en/2.8.0/guide/command-line/